NHSDigital/record-a-vaccination-guidance/app/record-vaccinations.md

 If you choose either of the first 2 options, you’ll skip a number of questions as some of your previous answers will be saved.

-## What’s changed

-We’ve designed **Record vaccinations** to make it easier to select the most common answers.

-We’ve removed the following questions because this information is not sent to NHS England or to GP records:

-* Assessment date
-* Legal mechanism
-* Assessing clinician
-* Assessment outcome
-* Consenting clinician
+### Another vaccination for the same patient (co-admin)
+This option saves the date, site or team, vaccinator and patient details from the previous vaccination you recorded.

+### Same vaccination for another patient
+This option can save the date, site or team, vaccinator, vaccine product, batch and eligibility from the previous vaccination you recorded.
+Before you start recording, you have the option to change some of the saved answers.

+### Different vaccination for another patient
+This option takes you back to the start of the full recording journey.

-## Editing records
+## Editing and deleting records

-If you need to edit a vaccination record you previously recorded, this feature has moved to the new [Records](https://guide.ravs.england.nhs.uk/records/) section.
+To edit or delete a vaccination record, go to the [Records](https://guide.ravs.england.nhs.uk/records/) section.